 Replacing Sarah Schlenk as budget director will be Cheryl Taylor, who served as finance administrator for the San Francisco Housing Authority and a finance manager for Kaiser Permanente after leaving Oakland in 2006, when she served as interim budget director.

-Yew and Taylor will work closely with Assistant City Administrator Marianna Marysheva-Martinez,
+Yew and Taylor will work closely with Assistant City Administrator Marianna Marysheva-Martinez, a former Oakland budget director whom Dellums appointed as Lindheim's No. 2 specifically to focus on the city's financial operations.

 In other changes: